Mount St. Joseph University: History

 Mount St. Joseph University was established by the Sisters of Charity of Cincinnati, Ohio, a religious congregation that traces its roots to Elizabeth Ann Seton, North America's first canonized saint.
 The first Sisters of Charity arrived in Cincinnati from Maryland in 1829 and opened St. Peter's Academy, then St. Mary's Academy.
 By 1853, these schools were replaced by Mount St. Vincent Academy.
 In 1906 the academy was named Mount St. Joseph after a move to the Mount St. Joseph property in Cincinnati's Delhi Township, owned by the Sisters of Charity.

 Mount St. Joseph Academy offered a four-year high school curriculum but also postgraduate study covering two years of college.
 In 1920, the Ohio Department of Education granted formal approval for a college curriculum.
 The College of Mount St. Joseph opened the doors to its first 20 students in September 1920 as the first Catholic college for women in Southwestern Ohio – the same year that American women gained the right to vote.

 By the 1950s, the Sisters of Charity made plans to develop property at the intersection of Delhi and Neeb Roads into a new campus that opened in fall of 1962.
-By the 1970s, adult education brought a new population of women and men to campus for degree studies, and by 1986, the college was coeducational.
+By the 1970s, adult education brought a new population of women to campus for degree studies, and by 1986, the college was coeducational.
 The Sisters of Charity continued to operate the college until 1972 when the Mount was incorporated under a board of trustees.
 The institution remains a sponsored ministry of the Sisters of Charity.

 On October 9, 2013, the college announced the change to university status.
-It would be known as Mount St. Joseph University, effective July 1, 2014.
+It would be known as "Mount St. Joseph University", effective July 1, 2014.
 The change in designation reflects the institution's expanding academic offerings, including increasing its number of graduate programs for master's and doctorate degrees, as well as implementing online programs.